NCERT Solutions for Social History Class 10 Chapter 4

 To prevent weavers from interacting with other customers through advances and control.
 Weavers who obtained loans and fees in advance were beholden to the British in this way.

-(a) At the end of the nineteenth century, 80 percent of the total workforce in Europe was employed in the technologically advanced industrial sector.
+(a) By the end of the nineteenth century, the technologically advanced industrial sector employed 80 percent of the total workforce in Europe.

 Answer: False

-(b) The international market for fine textiles was dominated by India till the eighteenth century.
+(b) The international market for fine textiles was dominated by India until the eighteenth century.

 Answer: True